The Digital Evolution Of The Gold Standard

 If sound money interests you, if you’re looking to diversify your savings, if you already invest in precious metals, or if you run a business open to accepting gold and silver as payment, I hope this website proves useful.

-Should you choose to open a Kinesis account, you will have access to several integrated tools like the Kinesis Exchange for trading precious metals against major fiat and cryptocurrencies; the Kinesis Card for everyday spending; Metalback, a cashback program for online purchases that rewards users in precious metals instead of cash; Kinesis Pay for merchants who accept or wish to receive payments in allocated, audited bullion; and the Kinesis Yield System, which provides rewards based on platform participation.
+Should you choose to open a Kinesis account, you will have access to several integrated tools like the Kinesis Exchange for trading precious metals against major fiat and cryptocurrencies; the Kinesis Card (still in beta testing) for everyday spending; Metalback, a cashback program for online purchases that rewards users in precious metals instead of cash; Kinesis Pay for merchants who accept or wish to receive payments in allocated, audited bullion; and the Kinesis Yield System, which provides rewards based on platform participation.

 You can sign up using the “Kinesis Money” button above.
 It is my affiliate link.
 Using it does not change anything for you, but it helps support my work.